Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/models.md

 1. [Manager](../components/index.html#manager-service) builds a new Docker
 image based on the uploaded binaries and saves the image in the configured [Docker registry](../components/index.html#docker-registry);
-1. A builded image is assigned with the model's collection with an increased version.
+1. A built image is assigned with the model's collection with an increased version.

 ## Frameworks